CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/soaking_pot.md

 ---
 title: "Soaking Pot"
 titleTemplate: "Pyrotech | CleanroomMC"
 description: "Converts an item into a new one by soaking it in a liquid.
-Can require a campfire"
+Can require a campfire."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/pyrotech/SoakingPot.java"
 ---